xtuml/bridgepoint/doc-bridgepoint/notes/7769_remove_sp/7769_remove_sp.dnt.md

 4. Requirements
 ---------------
 4.1 All specialized package model classes shall be removed from the ooaofooa.
-4.1.1 The elements to be removed shall be identified by using the script that was created for the work that introduced generic packages [].
+4.1.1 The elements to be removed shall be identified by using the [script that was created for the work that introduced generic packages](#cmtSpecPkgOAL.pl).
-4.2 All generic package model migration code shall be removed from BridgePoint 4.3 All global data type migration code shall be removed 4.4 When this work is complete, all existing unit tests must pass.
+4.2 All generic package model migration code shall be removed from BridgePoint
+4.3 All global data type migration code shall be removed
+4.4 When this work is complete, all existing unit tests must pass
 4.5 This work shall note include removal of specialized package testing artifacts.
-A separate issue shall be raised for this task.
+A separate issue shall be raised for this task

 5. Analysis
 -----------